The Boat

 New sink and counter top in head – 2020

-New custom knife block with hidden magnet – 2020 (Featured in Good Old Boat mag)
+New custom knife block with hidden magnet – 2020 (Featured in Good Old Boat magazine)

 New mainsheet blocks – 2020